 Le Bristol draws a prosperous crowd of dignitaries, executives, and discreet celebrities.
 Owned and run by the Oetker family for nearly four decades, the hotel is imbued with a sense of amiable hospitality—refined but never stiff—as epitomized by Socrate, a Burmese cat who lounges around the lobby.
 All 190 rooms and suites are individually designed in a delicate Parisian style, and by the cramped standards of the city, even the entry-level rooms are enormous.
 Guests may look out to the boutiques on the Rue du Faubourg Saint-Honoré, the iconic mansard rooftops of Paris, or the hotel’s huge flower-filled garden.
 At Epicure, the three-Michelin-star restaurant, chef Eric Frechon serves visually stunning haute cuisine that, like the hotel itself, has proven staying power.

 You love a grande dame hotel that’s kept herself up well.

-As the sun sets on Epicure’s garden, the last bite of foie gras melts on your tongue as you admire the 18th-century fountain and its four ethereal angels.
+As the sun sets on Epicure’s terrace, the last bite of foie gras melts on your tongue as you admire the 1200sqm garden.

 Epicure - French, chef Eric Frechon matchs terroir ingredients to astounding effect, three Michelin starred